ArtifexSoftware/MuPDF.NET/docs/api/document.rst

   .. attribute:: Permissions

     Contains the permissions to access the document.
 This is an integer containing bool values in respective bit positions.
-For example, if *doc.Permissions & fitz.PDF_PERM_MODIFY > 0*, you may change the document.
+For example, if *doc.Permissions & mupdf.mupdf.PDF_PERM_MODIFY > 0*, you may change the document.
 See :ref:`PermissionCodes` for details.

     :type: int